 What is the history of hydrocarbon exploration in this part of the world?

 The Owambo/Etosha basin was formed as a result of tectonic processes.
 It contains a thick pile of sediments and was explored for hydrocarbons in the 1960s and 70s.
 Seismic data were collected at that time and five wells were drilled.
-Four of them were dry holes, one well (Etosha 5-1A) had an oil showing.
+Four of them were dry holes, one well (Etosha 5-1A) had a bit of an oil showing.

 The drilling at the time targeted the 500-700 million year old Otavi Group which consists of shallow marine algal limestones.
 There was no life on land yet in those days and life forms in the oceans didn’t have exterior skeletons (shells).
 These cyanobacteria built up mounds of algal material.
 If you wonder what that would have looked like, modern day Shark Bay (a UNESCO world heritage site) in western Australia is an analogue for that kind of environment.
 Although these rocks have been buried for a very long time, they didn’t go “through the oil window” (they didn’t get “cooked”) and no hydrocarbons were really generated in the Otavi Group, at least not in the western Owambo/Etosha basin.